-Don’t loose hope though.
+Don’t lose hope though.
 By practicing positive affirmations you can begin to change your thoughts and beliefs.
 What is a positive affirmation exactly?
 It is a positive statement in the present tense that you would like to believe and manifest in your life.
 Such as “I nourish my body intuitively” or “I am surrounded by love and support”.

 Positive affirmations helped me restructure my belief system.
 And in doing so, they helped me recover from an eating disorder.
 I’m such an advocate of their power that I continue to use them daily to help shape me into the woman I want to be.

-I’ll be completely honest; affirmations did not come natural to me in the beginning.
+I’ll be completely honest; affirmations did not come naturally to me in the beginning.
 I found positive personal statements to be arrogant and was doubtful they’d work.
 And I was skeptical that by professing my love for myself that I would actually love myself.
 Being the scientist that I am, I decided to run a small personal experiment on the efficacy of affirmations.
 I chose 5 negative re-occurring thoughts I knew that were keeping me from recovery.
 Then I countered them with 5 positive thoughts.

 Turning Negative Thoughts into Affirmations: